Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Summary and Conclusions

+However, it should be stressed out that the success of flux differencing schemes cannot be attributed solely to resulting equations for the kinetic energy or entropy across elements.
+Inter-element/subcell local equations (which hold for these schemes) might play a role for the improved numerical stability as well.
+These experiments are only a first comparison and further tests have to be done in this direction but this is not topic of this current paper.

 Besides the reinterpretation of the correction terms, their extension to new applications has been conducted.
-Here, novel generalisations to entropy inequalities, multiple constraints, and kinetic energy preservation for the Euler equations are developed and verified by numerical simulations with a focus on multiple constraints such as conserving the entropy and preserving the kinetic energy simultaneously.
-Finally, the idea of such an optimisation approach is applied to grid refinement processes and coarsening operators.
-An entropy stable/dissipative grid transfer is demonstrated analytically and numerically.
+Here, novel generalizations to entropy inequalities, multiple constraints, and kinetic energy preservation for the Euler equations are developed and verified by numerical simulations with a focus on multiple constraints such as conserving the entropy and preserving the kinetic energy simultaneously.
+Simultaneously, an approach is presented to obtain FEC schemes using only the entropy correction terms.